MPI-SHH-SummerSchool/dag-material/G7W-intro-to-ngs-processing/slides.md

 - Perform bridge amplifcation (bend over), but this time clip off ONLY P7 (orignal end/forward), to leave just reverse

 </aside>

-# Photos to DNA string

-- Special software (e.g. `bcl2fastq`):

-- For each location on the flow cell (cluster):
-  - Record the sequence of bases (from colours)
-  - Calculates a probability the 'base call' is correct i.e. blurry or weak image?
-  - Note the index in the sequence (sample-specific barcode)
-- Group each recorded sequence or 'reads' with those with the same index
-  - a.k.a. demultiplexing

 # FASTQ File